FAQs

 Yep!
 There are short stories and novellas that drop in between the books.
 Here we go:

 Short Story: “Clan Rathskeller,” eleven months before book 1.
+Free on my site under Short Stories.

 Short Story: “Kaibab Unbound,” two weeks before book 1.
+Free with the ebook of Hounded.

 Book 1: Hounded